ted-spence-avalara/developer-dot/certification/avatax/use-tax-badge.md

             <p class="badgerequirement">True/False self assessment.
 Implement appropriate business logic to determine when to self assess.
 Be sure to include the following:
                 <ul class="normal">
                     <li>When self assessing, ensure that transactions are committed to the Avalara Admin Console</li>
-                    <li>-	When not self assessing, do not commit transaction to the Admin Console</li>
+                    <li>When NOT self assessing, do not commit transaction to the Admin Console</li>
                 </ul>
             In the case of Global Use Tax assessment, commit all transactions regardless of the vendor.
             </p>